Over 70% of Americans state life insurance is important but remain unsure about how it works.

 The tests will also look for drug usage, serum HIV, and cotinine.

 This is the most common question that’s asked by people.

 In general, life insurance policies will vary depending on a multitude of factors.
 Each factor is going to have an impact on how much the policy costs and the features it offers.
-For example, a person with a term life insurance might get different rates to someone that has a whole life insurance.
+For example, a person with term life insurance might get different rates from someone that has whole life insurance.

 The same can be said for someone that has cancer in the past to someone that has a clean medical history.
 Feel free to ask the agent more about the costs, features, and everything else associated with the premiums.

 11) Does Family History Impact the Life Insurance Plan?

 Yes, family history can have an impact on the life insurance plan in some cases.
 This can include cancer, heart disease, and stroke.
 However, most of these questions are limited to one’s immediate family.